-I quit my job
+I quit my full-time job

 The first thing I did was figure out how I would quit my full-time employment.
 While I loved the people I worked with, and the company I worked for, it wasn’t realistic for me to travel as much as I wanted, even though I would be working while traveling.

 I don’t care how cool your boss is, this just won’t happen if you’re expected to be in the office full-time.